atsansone/docs-assignments/technical-writer/assignment.md

 that share storage and network resources.
 Each Service abstracts how Pods communicate with each other and the Internet.
-Before Kubernetes, you had to spin up multiple servers that each ran one part of an Internet application.
-With Kubernetes, you can deploy one Pod that serves that whole application.

 This guide focuses on Pods.
 The Debugging Services page covers fixing Services.